uber/piranha/README.md

 ## Contributors

-We'd love for you to contribute to NullAway!
+We'd love for you to contribute to Piranha!
 Please note that once you create a pull request, you will be asked to sign our [Uber Contributor License Agreement](https://docs.google.com/a/uber.com/forms/d/1pAwS_-dA1KhPlfxzYLBqK6rsSWwRwH95OCCZrcsY5rk/viewform).

 ## License